fluent/fluent-plugin-windows-eventlog/README.md

       </storage>
       <parse>
         @type winevt_xml # @type winevt_xml is the default. winevt_xml and none parsers are supported for now.
+        # When set up it as true, this plugin preserves "Qualifiers" and "EventID" keys.
+        # When set up it as false, this plugin calculates actual "EventID" from "Qualifiers" and removing "Qualifiers".
+        # With the following equation:
+        # (EventID & 0xffff) | (Qualifiers & 0xffff) << 16
+        preserve_qualifiers true
       </parse>
       # <subscribe>
       #   channles application, system